BaoLiqi/v2ex-digest-pages/idea.md

 ---

-I need another board for my fake forum project. it is almost the same logic as we handle posts in public/posts_json, but now we are handling public/posts_json_analyzed/
-We can add a colorful analysis for every chunk. the data is already in the json.
+I need to create another board for my mock forum project.
+It uses almost the same logic as we use for handling posts in public/posts_json, but this time we're working with public/posts_json_analyzed/.
+We can add a colorful analysis for each chunk; the data is already present in the JSON.

-the json files are like:
+The JSON files are structured like this:

 ```
 {